semicolok/url-shortener/README.md

 ## Setup
 * To run this project, you need Java SDK(JDK) 1.8.
 #### Set environment variables(Required)
-Environment variables are used in the project.
+Environment variables are used in the project (application-{profile}.yml).
 You can not skip this step.
 You can modify them, if you need.
+The project has 3 types of profiles. (dev, stag, prod)
+Use "dev" profile for testing.
 ```
 $ export SPRING_PROFILES_ACTIVE=dev
 $ export SHORT_ROOT_URL=http://localhost:8080